 However, you’ll want to go a little further than this to figure out things such as the cost per inquiry and the cost of qualifying an inquiry.
 These numbers will help you get a much better idea as to how much you are paying to bring in new customers.

 This is extremely valuable information for your investors and for you as the head of a startup.
-Keeping track of expenses is essential for any new business, and you want to ensure your investments produce the best possible returns.
+Tracking expenses is essential for any new business, and you want to ensure your investments produce the best possible returns.
 By giving yourself a snapshot of your lead generation process, you are helping to assess the value of the business and identify the areas where you’re performing well and where you need to reconsider your strategy.

 4. How well does your business run?